-Never Again: Cecil's Murder Should Mark an End to Trophy Hunting in Zimbabwe Forever
+Never Again: Call For an End to Trophy Hunting in Zimbabwe Forever

 Sponsor: The Rainforest Site

-In July 2015, a wealthy American hunter and his local guides lured Cecil, a well-known and beloved lion, off his nature preserve so that the lion could be killed for sport.
+In July 2015, a wealthy American hunter and his local guides lured Cecil, a well-known and beloved lion, off his nature preserve so that the lion could be killed for sport1.

 Sign the petition asking the President of Zimbabwe; the Ministers of Environment, Water and Climate; the Permanent Secretary of Environment, Water and Climate; and the Minister of Tourism and Hospitality Industry to work together to ensure trophy hunting is banned forever in Zimbabwe.

 - Katie Rogers, The New York Times (28 July 2015), "American Hunter Killed Cecil, Beloved Lion Who Was Lured Out of His Sanctuary."

 - Friends of Animals (15 December 2017), "Feds secretly issued Zimbabwe elephant trophy permits."

 - The Humane Society of the United States (2022), "Protect Cecil the lion's family in Zimbabwe."

 - Center for Biological Diversity, Humane Society of the United States, Humane Society International. and the Humane Society Legislative Fund (1 March 2022), "Request to Deny Elephant Trophy Imports from Namibia and Zimbabwe."

 - Catherine E. Semcer, PERC (13 July 2018), "The Elephant Permit in the Room."